-Electronic service recipients are responsible for maintaining an accessible email inbox sufficient to receive NEF emails transmitted electronically by the Court via CM/ECF.
-Be aware that factors such as spam filter settings and a full inbox can cause Court-generated notices to fail.
-It is the responsibility of electronic service recipients to ensure that their email inboxes are functional and are properly receiving NEFs.
+Attorneys and any pro se parties registered for electronic service are responsible for maintaining a regularly accessible email inbox sufficient to receive orders and pleadings transmitted electronically by the Court via CM/ECF.
+Be aware that spam filter settings and a full inbox can cause Court-generated notices to fail.
+It is the electronic service recipients' responsibility to ensure their email inboxes are functional and are properly receiving Court-generated NEFs.
 This may require reviewing the docket periodically to confirm that all NEFs were received.

-It is also the responsibility of e-filers and e-service recipients to keep all contact information current on their CM/ECF and PACER accounts.
-Those whose names, mailing addresses, primary email addresses, or telephone numbers have changed from what was listed on the original registration form must file a Notice of Change of Address/Change of Name with the Court.
+It is also the e-filers' and e-service recipients' responsibility to keep all contact information up to date on their CM/ECF and PACER accounts.
+Those whose names, mailing addresses, primary email addresses, or telephone numbers have changed from that on the original registration form must file a Notice of Change of Address/Change of Name with the Court.
 See Local Civil Rule 10(f).

-E-filers and e-service recipients may change their PACER passwords and secondary emails at their discretion without notifying the Court.
+E-filers and e-service recipients may change their PACER passwords and secondary emails at their discretion without prior Court approval.